mjhea0/thinkful-angular/readme.md

 With the basics out of the way, let's move on and create a more robust app.

 ## Bitcoin Calculator

+We'll be building on the same file from before.
+Feel free to save it as something new, or in a new directory, like - *btc-calculator/index.html*, for example.

 ### Module and Controller